 3Black households have only 10 cents in wealth for every dollar held by white households.
 In 2016, the median wealth of non-Hispanic white households was $171,000.
 That’s 10 times the wealth of black households ($17,100) – a larger gap than in 2007.
 The Great Recession of 2007-2009 triggered a stark decline in wealth for U.S. families and further widened the already large wealth gap between white and black households.
 Yet the black-to-white wealth gap has evolved differently for families at different income levels, according to a Pew Research Center analysis of Federal Reserve data.
 The wealth gap increased between middle-income black and white families, but shrank between lower-income black and white families from 2007 to 2016.
 Much of the reduction in the wealth gap among lower-income families was driven by a sharp decrease in wealth for whites.

-5An overwhelming majority of blacks (92%) say whites benefit at least a fair amount from advantages that blacks do not have.
-This includes nearly seven-in-ten blacks (68%) who say whites benefit a great deal.
-By comparison, 46% of whites say whites benefit at least a fair amount from advantages in society that blacks don’t have, with just 16% saying whites benefit a great deal.
+5An overwhelming majority of black Americans (92%) say whites benefit at least a fair amount from advantages that black people do not have.
+This includes nearly seven-in-ten black adults (68%) who say whites benefit a great deal.
+By comparison, 46% of whites say whites benefit at least a fair amount from advantages in society that black people don’t have, with just 16% saying whites benefit a great deal.
 As with views on racism in the U.S., there are wide partisan divides on this question.
 In addition, those who do not think white people benefit from societal advantages are more likely to say they approve of President Donald Trump’s job performance, while those who think whites greatly benefit from these advantages are nearly unanimous in their disapproval of Trump.